 - Overuse of prescription and OTC medications

 Of course, there are other critical nutrients (e.g. calcium, Vitamin B-Complex, Vitamin E, folate, biotin, fiber, etc.), but, they are usually not a major deficiency and are easily correctable.

 Most of you are probably taking supplements to address most of these, but, most supplements really don't help because they're either "natural" or synthetic.
 In fact, supplements can make your autoimmune disease worse!

-Instead, food sources are the best option for most of these nutrients, especially Vitamin A, Vitamin B12, amino acids, collagen, gelatin, CoQ10 and ALA.
+Instead, food sources such as vegetables, fruits, plant oils, nuts, seeds, wild-caught fish,and grass-fed meats are the best options for most of these nutrients, especially Vitamin A, Vitamin B12, amino acids, collagen, gelatin, CoQ10, Omega-3 EFAs, and ALA.